Steve Jobs (book): Chapters

 Many of the chapters within the book have sub-headings, which are matched in various audiobook versions resulting in listings showing 150+ chapters when there are only 42 chapters.
 The audiobook contains a mistake on one chapter title, listing Chapter 41 as "Round Three, A Never-ending Struggle" instead of "Round Three, Twilight Struggle" as published.

 Reception

 Janet Maslin's review of the book for The New York Times mixed mild criticisms with praise.
 Maslin wrote that Isaacson's biography presented "an encyclopedic survey of all that Mr. Jobs accomplished, replete with the passion and excitement that it deserves."

 A number of Steve Jobs's family and close colleagues expressed disapproval, including Laurene Powell Jobs, Tim Cook and Jony Ive.
-Cook remarked that the biography did Jobs “a tremendous disservice", and that "it didn’t capture the person.
-The person I read about there is somebody I would never have wanted to work with over all this time.”
-Ive said of the book that “my contempt couldn’t be lower.”
+Cook remarked that the biography did Jobs "a tremendous disservice", and that "it didn't capture the person.
+The person I read about there is somebody I would never have wanted to work with over all this time."
+Ive said of the book that "my regard couldn't be lower."

 Commercially, the biography was a notable success, selling more than three million copies in the United States alone by 2015.